Veterans and Others Applying for Veterans Administration Educational Assistance

 The VA regional office is notified immediately when an eligible person receives a grade, or grades, of "X", "S", or "W".
 Credit hours for benefit purposes will be adjusted accordingly.
 Unless extenuating circumstances exist, the eligible person will be in overpayment for benefits paid for the course or courses from the first day of the term to the day the grade was issued.

 Vocational Certification and Adult Education Programs- VA regulations require attendance records be kept on all eligible persons enrolled in programs not leading to a standard college degree.

 Eligible persons will have their VA benefits suspended if they accumulate three or more unexcused absences during any calendar month.
 Three tardy days count as one absence; two partial days count as one absence.

 An eligible person whose benefits are suspended for excessive absences may be reinstated once during a semester upon written permission of the program chairperson or instructor.
 Additional instances are considered unsatisfactory progress.

-Short-Term VA Benefits Programs - VA benefit certification will be terminated if a student is absent 10% or more of the total hours in a given enrollment period (or cumulative absences exceeding 10% of the total number of hours in a program).Students enrolled in short-term programs must also adhere to current Veteran Administration regulations and standards of progress.
+Short-Term VA Benefits Programs - VA benefit certification will be terminated if a student is absent 10 percent or more of the total hours in a given enrollment period (or cumulative absences exceeding 10 percent of the total number of hours in a program).Students enrolled in short-term programs must also adhere to current Veteran Administration regulations and standards of progress.
 Students who fail to maintain satisfactory progress are not permitted to continue enrollment in their program and will not be eligible to receive benefits.